 Shipping a car to Hawaii is an option.
 If you’re coming from the U.S. West Coast, costs is typically around $1,100 per standard vehicle.
 You can contact Pasha Hawaii, Horizon Lines for pricing options.
 Only bring necessities and try not to bring too many personal belongings.
 (Regarding clothes, think short-sleeve shirts, shorts, light jackets and jeans – you won’t, of course, need to bring any winter clothes.)
 If you have too much stuff, hit up a friend and ship your belongings via USPS.

-6. Take Care of Hawaii Drivers License
+6. Hawaii Drivers License Test

 If your drivers license is unexpired, you’re at least 18 years old and you’re from another state in America, Canada, Puerto Rico, the U.S. Virgin islands, American Samoa, the Norther Mariana Islands or Guam, you can use that license to drive in Hawaii.
 Make sure you transfer your out-of-state U.S. license to a Hawaii license before it expires so you’ll only need to take a written drivers test – if it expires before you move, you’ll need to get a written test and a road test.
 (Note: DMVs on Oahu are notoriously crowded and you’ll need to book an appointment online.)